How to Restore Old Wedding Photos with AI (2026 Guide)

 Step 2: Enhance Faces

 Wedding photos are all about the people.
 Use the face restore tool to sharpen and reconstruct facial features.
 This is especially important for group shots where individual faces may be small and blurry.
-The AI focuses specifically on eyes, mouths, and skin texture to produce natural-looking results.
+The AI focuses specifically on eyes, mouths, and skin texture to produce natural-looking results, and it often recovers detail in veils and hair that the general restoration pass misses.

 Step 3: Add Color

 If the original was black and white or has faded to near-monochrome, use the colorize tool to add historically accurate color.
 The AI considers the era, clothing styles, and context to make informed color choices.
-Skin tones, wedding dress whites, floral arrangements, and venue details all come alive.
+Skin tones, wedding dresses, floral arrangements, and venue details all come alive.
+One thing to keep in mind: wedding dresses weren't always white.
+Before the 1940s, colored wedding dresses were common, so a colorized result that isn't pure white may be more historically accurate than you'd expect.

 Step 4: Upscale for Printing